Making cocktails at home is good because:

 - Jigger: There are 2 major varieties (double-ended and angled).
 You need to be able to measure volumes from 1/4oz to 2oz.
 I think the angled jiggers are way easier to use at home with less spillage than the double-ended kind.
 I like this one from OXO (Amazon link).

 - Rocks Glasses: Of course you need glasses to serve cocktails in.
 Of all the varieties, I find rocks glasses to be the most versatile, albeit not the prettiest.
 I bought these ones from Anchor Hocking (Amazon link).
 Coupes or nick and noras would be good next additions.
+If you want to splurge, RIEDEL glasses are the best.

 - Mixing tin: There are also cocktail mixing glasses, but I prefer a stainless steel mixing vessel.
 I have this one from American Metalcraft (Amazon link).